-OISE's last strategic plan covered the period from 2010 to 2015-a productive but difficult period for the Institute marked by a number of significant organizational changes.
+OISE's last strategic plan covered the period from 2010 to 2015-a productive but difficult period for the Institute marked by the number of significant organizational changes.
 Some of these changes included restructuring that led to a shift from five academic departments to the current four, a discontinuation of OISE's undergraduate teacher education programs coupled with the expansion of graduate teacher education programs (particularly the Master of Teaching), the repositioning of OISE as an all-graduate faculty of education, and an administrative reorganization that led to major changes in staff complement.
 With almost every unit within OISE reorganized in some way, these changes have had major implications for our community.

 During the transitional 2015-2016 year and the Provostial review of OISE, it became clear that the Institute needed to engage in a new academic planning exercise that would inform the articulation of priorities for the next phase of its development.
-Following the completion of the external review, and the appointment of a new Dean of OISE, the community engaged in an inclusive and participatory academic planning process.
+Following the completion of the external review, and the appointment of a new Dean of OISE, the community engaged in an inclusive and highly participatory academic planning process.
 The process took the best part of 2016-2017, and represented a significant opportunity for community building and renewal.

-With the first phase of the planning complete, there is a sense that a corner has been turned and that the OISE community is ready to move forward with a clear sense of direction, and renewed enthusiasm.
-A renewed OISE will continue to build on its strengths in research, scholarship and graduate studies in education and related fields, initial and continuing teacher education, and continuing and professional learning, as it explores new challenges and opportunities as the only all-graduate faculty of education in Canada.
+With the first phase of the planning complete, there is a sense that a corner has been turned, and that the OISE community is ready to move forward with a clear sense of direction, and an emerging enthusiasm which appears eager to support the Institute's innovative and productive journey.
+A renewed OISE will continue to build on its strengths in research, scholarship and graduate studies in education and related fields, initial and continuing teacher education, continuing and professional learning, as it explores new challenges and opportunities as the only all-graduate faculty of education in Canada.